kkollsga/LLM-api/README.md

     port: 80, // Default port number.
 Once SSL has been set up change to 443  (443 for SSL, 80 for normal)
     useSSL: false, //Flag to enable/disable SSL change to true after SSL is set up with ACME
     llamaMain: 'D:\\llama-cpp\\bin\\Release\\main.exe', // Path to main.exe usually llama-cpp\bin\Release\main.exe
+    llmStorage: 'D:\\LLMs', // Path to local model storage.
+Models (for now) still needs to be manually added to models.json

     // SSL Configuration